Task 1 / Exercises

 1750 Transitional - A refinement of old-style forms.

-1775 Modern - Represent a further rationalization of old-style
+1775 Modern - Represent a further rationalization of old-style letterforms

-1825 Square Serif - Heavily bracketed serif, with little variation
+1825 Square Serif - Heavily bracketed serif, with little variation between thick and thin strokes.

 1900 Sans Serif - Typefaces eliminated serifs altogether.